M64GitHub/1st-shot/README.md

 > **1ST-SHOT** is my first attempt at building a visually rich, animated game inside the terminal — powered entirely by my rendering engine "movy".
 > After [**Zigtoberfest 2025**](https://www.youtube.com/@zigtoberfest), I wanted to make this version public so others can **play with it, study it, and modify it**.
-> It’s not a finished game — it's a *playable demo and learning project*: a smooth main loop, sub-pixel motion, sprite animations, explosions, and SID-style sound with wav mix support — all written in pure Zig.
+> It’s not a finished game — it's a *playable demo and learning project*
-> I built it to show that the terminal can still surprise us — and shine through pixels.
 > (See the [Release Notes](./RELEASE_NOTES.md) for more background.)

 <img width="1920" height="1080" alt="Screenshot 2025-10-24 at 01 25 08" src="https://github.com/user-attachments/assets/309202bf-c3da-4b80-9536-7d12ffa8b249" />